britzger/Sherpa3_DIS_EW/README.md

 # Electroweak processes in DIS with Sherpa3

-In this repository, a few useful run cards and instructions for electroweak processes with Sherpa 3 are collected.
+In this repository, runcards and instructions for electroweak processes with Sherpa 3 are collected.

 The webpage for Sherpa 3 is found at https://sherpa-team.gitlab.io/sherpa/v3.0.0beta1/